-Expert advice, including videos, on how to replace an air conditioner’s capacitor and contactor when a central A/C unit doesn’t work at all.
+Expert advice, including videos, on how to replace a central air conditioner’s capacitor and contactor when a central AC unit doesn’t work at all.

 If your central air conditioner is not working at all, it’s likely that the problem is the outdoor compressor’s capacitor or contactor.
-The capacitor, sometimes called a “run capacitor,” starts the condenser and the fan.
+The capacitor, sometimes called a “run capacitor,” starts the condenser and the fan in the outdoor unit.
 If the capacitor fails, the air conditioner won’t run.

 The most common sign of a failed capacitor is a clicking sound followed by a buzz or hum.
 Although you can sometimes start the compressor fan spinning (clockwise) by pushing it with a thin stick or long screwdriver poked through the grille, this is a temporary fix.
 You’re better off replacing the capacitor.